TiciaChance/swift-arrayIteration-readme/README.md

 Again, there's a lot happening in this example, so let's break everything down by starting at the bottom of the code.
 First you create an array called `gradesFromExam` of your friends grades that can't change and then pass that array to the `numberOfFriendsAbove70` function and print the returned result.

-At the declaration of the `numberOfFriendsAbove70` function you set the incoming parameter as an array of numbers and the return value as a single number.
+At the declaration of the `numberOfFriendsAbove70` function you set the incoming parameter (accessed by the `grades` variable) as an array of numbers and the return value as a single number.
 Inside the function you first initialize to 0 a variable to count the number of grades over 70.

 Next iterate through each value in the `grades` array and if the value at the current index is greater than 70 increase the value of `studentsAbove70` by 1\.
 Once the array has been fully iterated, return the total value or `studentsAbove70`.

+Have a good look at the code above as it introduces a lot of new, but essential concepts.
+Try this code in a playground and add some `print` commands to see if your understanding of it matches the practical application.

 [View this lesson on Learn.co](https://learn.co/lessons/ArrayIteration)